MoralCode/WordleBuster/README.md

 I havent tested this as thoroughly or with as many fancy simulations as 3blue1brown did, but it seems to do pretty well (3-4 rows) most of the time.

+## Wordlists

+This script comes with a couple different wordlists:

+- `wordle_solutions` is the short (~2k words) list of all the words that could possibly be wordle answers. some consider this cheating.
+- `wordle_all` is the `wordle_solutions` list combined with the other list of valid words (~13k words) from the wordle source code
+- `wordmaster` is the wordlist from the source code of the open source [word-master](https://github.com/octokatherine/word-master) app that was also used for testing because of the lack of a 1-puzzle daily limit
+- `all_words` is a (deduplicated) combination of all of the above lists if you want the most generic possible experience

+there are definitely more wordlists/datasets that can be added.
+If you add any, please feel free to make a contribution.
 ## Wordle game variations and other links
 While developing this, I found a number of  wordle clones that may be useful:
 - https://github.com/lynn/hello-wordl